manikumaragarwal/OBSIDIAN-NOTES/3. RESOURCES/COLLEGE/Aristotle's Poetics.md

 [[Three Act Structure]]
 - If any one scene is displayed or removed, the whole would be disjointed and Disturbed.
 - For a thing whose presence or absence makes no visible difference, is not an organic part of the whole.
+- **Episodic**: The world aristotle uses, for stories which doesn't have causality.